geo-grpc/naip-stac-grpc/README.md

 # naip-stac-grpc
 demo of STAC + gRPC + NAIP

+## STAC
+The definitions for a stac item response are in the `protos/epl/protobuf/stac_item_result.proto` file.

 ## Protocol Buffers and gPRC
 protocol buffer for stac defined here: